 Have you ever wondered how your favorite types of exercise stack up against one another?
 In a new study—to be published in Medicine and Science in Sports and Exercise—scientists sought to find out what exercise is best for amping VO2 max.

-1. High-intensity interval training (HIIT) which included 4 sets of 4-minute high-intensity intervals on a treadmill at 85-95 percent of their maximal heart rate with 3 minutes rest in between each interval
+1. High-intensity interval training which included 4 sets of 4-minute high-intensity intervals on a treadmill at 85-95% of their maximal heart rate with 3 minutes of rest in-between each interval;

-2. High-intensity interval training (HIIT) which included 10 sets of 1-minute high-intensity intervals on a treadmill at their VO2 max load with 1 minute rest in between each interval
+2. High-intensity interval training which included 10 sets of 1-minute high-intensity intervals on a treadmill at their VO2 max load with 1 minute of rest in-between each interval;

-3. 45 minutes of moderate-intensity continuous training on a treadmill at 70 percent of their maximal heart rate.
+3. 45 minutes of moderate-intensity continuous training on a treadmill at 70% of their maximal heart rate.

 Their time to exhaustion, vein and artery function, blood volume, and calculated stroke volume levels (the amount of blood pumped out of the heart) were measured before and after the training period.

 As you may have guessed, the 4x4 minute HIIT increased VO2 max the most—and significantly more so than the 10x1 HIIT exercise group.
-The former boosted VO2 max by 10 percent and the latter by 3.3 percent.
-The moderate continuous slog group came in dead last, though still increased V02 max by 3.1 percent.
+The former boosted VO2 max by 10% and the latter by 3.3%.
+The moderate continuous slog group came in dead last, though still increased V02 max by 3.1%.

 Here’s another reason to hit the track and truck through some intervals.
 Check out these workouts for some ideas and inspiration.